hashicorp/katakoda/terraform-use-modules/step1.md

 This configuration includes three blocks:

-- The `provider "aws"` block defines your defines your provider and region.
+- The `provider "aws"` block defines your provider and region.
 It also includes additional settings that allow this scenario to use [localstack](https://localstack.cloud/) to simulate infrastructure, instead of requiring you to have an AWS account.
 Refer to the code in the